This guide has everything you need to know about using supermarket loyalty schemes to save money on your food shop.

 You can only use your vouchers and discounts at Waitrose, which might be limiting for some shoppers.

-You can register for a loyalty scheme membership on the individual scheme’s website or via their mobile app.
+Register for a loyalty scheme membership on the supermarket’s website or via their mobile app.

 Depending on the store, you may be able to pick up a physical card if you don’t want to do things digitally.
 It’s worth asking a member of staff at your chosen supermarket how to go about this when you next visit your store.

 If you forget to scan your card at the checkout, you may be able to claim your rewards retrospectively, as long as you keep the receipt.
-However, this is generally only a possibility for loyalty schemes where you collect points.
+This is only a possibility for loyalty schemes where you collect points.
 It’s not always possible to add other types of rewards to an account after the event.

 If the supermarket in question is able to add points to your account retrospectively, you’ll need to take your receipt and your loyalty card to the customer services desk at your local supermarket.
 A member of the team will then be able to organise adding your points to your card.